Want trade secrets on making Dancesport, Country & Skate dresses?

 I love the asymmetrical neckline of Alyssa’s keyhole dress.

 This is also her favorite design element.
-Tammy, the dressmaker, used two different details to make the neckline asymmetrical.
+The dressmaker used two different details to make the neckline asymmetrical.

 1. The neckline comes to a high point on one side.
 The other side of the neckline is rounded and shorter.